Akhil-Pulicheri/Hybrid-SOC-Homelab-Log-Ingestion-to-Microsoft-Sentinel-using-Raspberry-Pi-5/detections/brute-force-detection.md

 ## Expected Behavior

-If more than 5 failed login attempts occur within 5 minutes, the query identifies potential brute-force activity.
+If 3 or more failed attempts occur within 10 minutes...

 ---